ggabriel96/opzioni/docs/src/user-guide/beyond-basics.md

 They are actually member variables of the `ProgramMetadata` class, held in the `metadata` member variable of `Program`.

 This detail deserves a longer explanation somewhere else, so to keep things short here, it suffices to say that it serves the purpose of having a common data structure between `Program` and `ProgramView`.
-`ProgramView` is like a `std::string_view`, but for `Program`.
-All program data is accessible through it, including its arguments and commands.
+`ProgramView` is like a `std::string_view`, but for `Program`, and all program data is accessible through it, including its arguments and commands.

 ### `name`